pakmarkthub/dragon/INSTALL.md

 ### Runtime environment

-* Linux OS (tested on CentOS 7 and Ubuntu 18.04)
+* Linux OS (tested on CentOS 7,8 and Ubuntu 18.04)
 * Linux kernel version 3.10 or above but below 4.0, or 5.0 and above (incompatible with kernel 4.x)
-* Storage formatted with the ext4 filesystem
+* Storage formatted with the *ext4* filesystem.
+(Default CentOS partition is XFS.
+Dragon only supports EXT4 as of now.)

 ### Hardware